Christchurch City Holdings

 Christchurch City Holdings Ltd (CCHL) is a wholly owned investment arm of the Christchurch City Council.
-The council controlled trading organisations (CCTO) own and run some of the important infrastructure in Christchurch, such as the public transport and electricity delivery in the city.
+The council controlled trading organisations (CCTO) own and run several key pieces of infrastructure in Christchurch, such as electricity delivery and fibre broadband.

+History

+In his role as Christchurch City councillor, Philip Carter took a part in establishing Christchurch City Holdings in 1993.
+He was the group's founding chairperson.

 Organisations owned by CCHL

 CCHL owns or part-owns the following eight companies.

 Lyttelton Port Company

 The Lyttelton Port Company is the management of the main port in the South Island at Lyttelton, New Zealand.
 It services the city's businesses as the seaport.
 By June 2012, CCHL ownership had increased to 79.3%.

 Christchurch International Airport

 Christchurch International Airport.
 75% owned by CCHL.

 City Care

 City Care is the City Council's infrastructure management company.
 They have branches throughout New Zealand and service many councils and businesses.
 100% owned by CCHL.
 After the collapse of construction company Mainzeal, City Care hired their management team.
-A decision whether City Care will venture into 'vertical construction' has not yet been made.
-In November 2015, Christchurch City Council decided to sell City Care.
-After a sales process left only one offer on the table that was considered insufficient, the city council decided in August 2016 that it would keep City Care.
-Asset sales is one of the top issues in the 2016 Christchurch mayoral election.
+In early 2013, City Care would consider expanding operations to include vertical construction, with the company eventually doing so.
+In November 2015, Christchurch City Council announced that it had decided to sell City Care.
+After a sales process left only one offer on the table, the city council decided in August 2016 that it would keep City Care.
+The sale of City Care was a notable issue in the 2016 Christchurch mayoral election.